vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 !!! note

-    After installing the Nebula Graph, the `.service` files required for systemd are located in the `etc/unit` path under the installation directory.
-The Nebula Graph installed with the RPM/DEB package automatically places the `.service` files into the path `/usr/lib/systemd/system` and the parameter `ExecStart` is generated automatically based on the specified Nebula Graph installation path, so you can use `systemctl` commands directly.
+    After installing Nebula Graph, the `.service` files required by systemd are located in the `etc/unit` path in the installation directory.
+Nebula Graph installed with the RPM/DEB package automatically places the `.service` files into the path `/usr/lib/systemd/system` and the parameter `ExecStart` is generated based on the specified Nebula Graph installation path, so you can use `systemctl` commands directly.

     Otherwise, users need to move the `.service` files manually into the directory `/usr/lib/systemd/system`, and modify the file path of the parameter `ExecStart` in the `.service` files.